MariaInesRibeiro98/GameBus-HealthBehaviorMining/README.md

 ## Data Types

-The framework extracts the following types of data from GameBus:
+The framework extracts and processes the following types of data from GameBus:

 1. **Location Data**
    - GPS coordinates (latitude, longitude)